Table of Contents

 - Hosts are responsible for managing their recordings with the option to record locally or on the Zoom cloud.

-- Zoom cloud recordings will be stored one year from the date of the recording and will automatically be deleted subsequently.
+- Zoom cloud recordings will be stored for one semester and be deleted after each semester.
 To request an extension, submit a TUhelp Request.

 The following terms will be used throughout this document.

 - “Sessions” are classes, webinars, meetings or other events held using Zoom.

 - “Hosts” are users who schedule, and conduct Zoom sessions.

 - “Recordings” refer to sessions recorded by hosts and saved to the Zoom cloud or local storage.

 - “Content” includes audiovisual communications, text, chat and other materials.